diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 The MapReduce shuffle exposes around a dozen tuning parameters for memory management, `which may help you wring out the last bit of performance`.

 #### Profiling Tasks
-Hadoop allows you to profile a fraction of the tasks in a job and, as each task completes, pulls down the profile information to your machine for later analysis with standard profiling tools.
+Hadoop allows you to `profile a fraction of the tasks` in a job and, as each task completes, pulls down the profile information to your machine for later analysis with standard profiling tools.

 To be sure that any tuning is effective, you should compare the new execution time with the old one running on a real cluster.
-Even this is easier said than done, since job execution times can vary due to resource contention with other jobs and the decisions the scheduler makes regarding task placement.
-To get a good idea of job execution time under these circumstances, perform a series of runs (with and without the change) and check whether any improvement is statistically significant.
+Even this is easier said than done, since job execution times can vary due to resource contention with other jobs and the decisions the scheduler makes regarding task placement. `To get a good idea of job execution time under these circumstances, perform a series of runs (with and without the change) and check whether any improvement is statistically significant`.

 **The HPROF profiler**
 There are a number of configuration properties to control profiling, which are also exposed via convenience methods on JobConf.
 Enabling profiling is as simple as setting the property `mapreduce.task.profile` to true

 This runs the job as normal, but adds an `-agentlib` parameter to the Java command used to launch the task containers on the node managers.
-You can control the precise parameter that is added by setting the `mapreduce.task.profile.params` property.
-The default uses HPROF, a profiling tool that comes with the JDK that, although basic, can give valuable information about a program’s CPU and heap usage.
+You can control the precise parameter that is added by setting the `mapreduce.task.profile.params` property. `The default uses HPROF, a profiling tool that comes with the JDK` that, although basic, can give valuable information about a program’s CPU and heap usage.

 It doesn’t usually make sense to profile all tasks in the job, so by default only those with IDs 0, 1, and 2 are profiled (for both maps and reduces).
 You can change this by setting `mapreduce.task.profile.maps` and `mapreduce.task.profile.reduces` to specify the range of task IDs to profile.
 The profile output for each task is saved with the task logs in the userlogs subdirectory of the node manager’s local log directory (alongside the syslog, stdout, and stderr files), and can be retrieved in the way described in “Hadoop Logs” on page 172, according to whether log aggregation is enabled or not.